Atacama Desert Highlights - 6 Days

-- Stay in San Pedro de Atacama, a colonial town and base for excursions into the Atacama Desert
+- Stay in San Pedro de Atacama, base for excursions into the Atacama Desert

 - Tour the Moon Valley and marvel at its lunar landscapes

 - Visit the Tatio Geyser and nearby villages

 - Swim in the Puritma Hot Springs, a series of geothermal pools

 |Day 2||Santiago to San Pedro de Atacama||San Pedro de Atacama|

 |Day 3||San Pedro De Atacama - Moon Valley & Half-Day Astronomic Tour||San Pedro de Atacama|

 |Day 4||Tatio Geysers & Machuca Village||San Pedro de Atacama|